Gansu

 Gansu has a population of 26 million, ranking 22nd in China.
 Its population is mostly Han, along with Hui, Dongxiang and Tibetan minorities.
 The most common language is Mandarin.
-Gansu is among the poorest administrative divisions in China, ranking 31st, last place, in GDP per capita as of 2019.
+Gansu is among the poorest administrative divisions in China, ranking last in GDP per capita as of 2019.

-The State of Qin originated in what is now southeastern Gansu and went on to form the first known Empire in what is now China.
+The state of Qin originated in what is now southeastern Gansu, and later established the first imperial dynasty in Chinese history.
 The Northern Silk Road ran through the Hexi Corridor, which passes through Gansu, resulting in it being an important strategic outpost and communications link for the Chinese empire.

-The city of Jiayuguan, the second most populated city in Gansu, is known for its section of the Great Wall and the Jiayuguan Pass fortress complex.
+The city of Jiayuguan, the second most populated city in Gansu, is known for its section of the Great Wall and the Jiayu Pass fortress complex.

 Name

-Gansu is a compound of the names of Gānzhou (now the main urban district and seat of Zhangye) and Sùzhou (an old name and the modern seat of Jiuquan), formerly the two most important Chinese settlements in the Hexi Corridor.
+Gansu is a compound of the names of Ganzhou (now the main urban district and seat of Zhangye) and Suzhou (an old name and the modern seat of Jiuquan), formerly the two most important Chinese settlements in the Hexi Corridor.